built-on-openfin/workspace-starter/how-to/workspace-platform-starter/docs/how-to-deploy-your-platform.md

 After the manifest file is processed the `contentPacks` from `./scripts/package-config.json` are processed in the same way.
 This can be useful if there are assets that are not directly referenced in the other files, but are still required at runtime.

-At a bare minimum the `public` and `common` sections are required, as they are used to locate other assets.
-Any pack can include a `dependsOn` field, specifying this means that it will only include the packs content if the file specified by the property has been included earlier in the processing.
+All of the content packs are included, unless they have `autoInclude` set to false.
+To include these packages you can use the `--packages` option on the command line e.g. `--packages=shell,package,of-info`

 ### Environment Substitutions